MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

 ## <a name="my-cards-no-longer-have-a-popout-button"></a>My cards no longer have a popout button

 As of April 2022, links that are displayed as compact card in Teams will no longer contain the **Popout** button.
 To open that card in its own window, choose the **Details** button, then choose **Open in browser** from the ellipses menu (**...**) in the upper right corner of the window.

+## <a name="cant-pin-a-card-to-tab"></a>Can't pin a card to tab

+There are couple reasons for this problem.

+- If the card was shared from Search ME, then it can't be pinned to a tab.

+- Cannot pin until you add your first Business Central tab.
+This issue is known in Teams.

+## <a name="someone-added-a-tab-but-the-tab-doesnt-show-up-for-me"></a>Someone added a tab, but the tab doesn’t show up for me

+This problem is because you don’t have the BC app for Teams installed.
+Only those with the app installed will see Business Central tabs.

+## <a name="others-see-different-sorting-or-column-layout-than-what-the-tab-author-sees"></a>Others see different sorting or column layout than what the tab author sees

+This problem is likely because you shared a list view that is a personal view.
+In this case, work with your administrator to create either role-specific list views that covers the different roles in the channel/chat, or create this view for the whole organisation so that everyone can get a consistent view.

 ## <a name="see-also"></a>See Also